-Included as a standard report in most payroll software, a payroll register lists all the information from each payroll.
+Included as a standard report in most payroll software, a payroll register is a detailed record of all employees’ payment data.
 It’s the paycheck records of every employee in one report, including the total gross pay for each employee, each type of deduction and amount, and the total net amount that each employee receives.

 A payroll register is useful to run each payroll period.
 It provides you with detailed information that makes it easier to make your payroll tax deposits, submit your quarterly taxes, and provide information to the Social Security Administration (SSA) and the Internal Revenue Service (IRS).

 Here’s the data you should generally see on your payroll register:

 - Name of each employee